 Beer Bars Babes Pattaya Thailand are everywhere in the city, many tourists who visit think Walking Street is the only entertainment area, however they couldn’t be more wrong.
 This post is designed to show you some other areas where you can find some good bars, from back street down & dirty beer bars to up market sky bars.

-Soi 7 & Soi 8 run between Beach Rd & 2nd Rd, the photo shows the always busy Lucky Star bar on the Beach Rd corner of Soi 8.
-Always plenty of action in these two streets, lots of bars, restaurants & hotels.
+Soi 7 & Soi 8 run parallel between Beach Rd & 2nd Rd, the photo shows Soi 8 near the Beach Rd corner.
+Always plenty of action in these two streets, lots of bars, restaurants & hotels mainly in Soi 8.

 Location Soi 6 to Soi 8